AbilN5/treenscension/README.md

 Welcome to the repository for "Treenscension", an idle RPG game that takes you on a journey through the cycles of reincarnation, growth, and exploration of a mystical tree in a fantasy world.

 ## Overview
-Treenscension is an idle game with a unique concept, blending incremental progression, RPG features, and spatial exploration.
+Treenscension is an idle game with a unique concept, blending incremental progression, RPG features, and cosmic exploration.
 Witness the evolution of a humble tree from its autotrophic origins to becoming the cosmic force that shapes the very fabric of existence.

 ## Features
 **Incremental Growth**: Experience the tree's reincarnation cycles, each unlocking new powers and abilities.